cschiewek/foreperson/README.md

 The available options are:
 - `:wrap`: Use a [zombie process wrapper](https://hexdocs.pm/elixir/master/Port.html#module-zombie-operating-system-processes).
 Defaults to `true`.
+- `:prefix`: String added as prefix to the processes output.
+Defaults to the key/command.
 - `:into`: Injects the result into the given collectable.
-Defaults to `Foreperson.stream(cmd)` where `cmd` is the name of the process.
+Defaults to `Foreperson.stream(prefix)`.
 - `:stderr_to_stdout` - redirects stderr to stdout.
 Defaults to `true`.
 - All the options available to [System.cmd/3](https://hexdocs.pm/elixir/System.html#cmd/3-options)

+`wait:`

+The amount of time to pause before finalizing startup.
+This is useful if the configured process isn't instantly ready.
+For example, if your elixir app uses `ecto` and you want to use `foreperson` to start a `postgres` instance, you can set a wait time to ensure postgres is ready before `ecto` tries to connect.

 ### Example
 ```elixir